Alisa-lisa/nn_generator/README.md

     - "activation":dict
     - "show_cost":bool
-activation key must have the same structure as the architecture but with AF names in values
+activation key must have the same structure as the architecture but with AF names in values example configuration can be found in the examples folder

 Current limitations (wip):
 1. Only Gradient Descent is available